Thank you for reading our post, please rate this article at the end.

 What is NADA anyway?
 What does it stand for?

-Simply put, JD Power is the National Automobile Dealer Association situated in the United States of America.
+Simply put, JD Power is the National Automobile Dealers Association situated in the United States of America.
 They are an industry corporation composed of a segment of potential dealers spread across the states, and they barter with RV purchases and deals.

 Now, the question to ask is, what is it about these RV Blue Book Values?